MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/data-privacy.md

 <!-- ====================================================================== -->
 ## SmartScreen

 Microsoft Defender SmartScreen ("SmartScreen") is enabled by default.
 The `IsReputationCheckingRequired` property controls whether SmartScreen is enabled.

-If you don't disable SmartScreen, you must provide notice to all users that your software includes Microsoft Defender SmartScreen and collects and sends the user's information to Microsoft as disclosed in [Microsoft Privacy Statement](https://aka.ms/privacy) and the [Microsoft Edge Privacy Whitepaper](../../privacy-whitepaper/index.md#smartscreen).
 Generally, all other services in `edge://settings/privacy` are turned off, for WebView2.

+If you don't disable SmartScreen, you must provide notice to all users that your software includes Microsoft Defender SmartScreen, and collects and sends the user's information to Microsoft as disclosed in [Microsoft Privacy Statement](https://aka.ms/privacy) and the [Microsoft Edge Privacy Whitepaper](../../privacy-whitepaper/index.md#smartscreen).

 ##### [.NET/C#](#tab/dotnetcsharp)